rossslaney/forms-rn-cli/readme.md

 > onPress={() => {nameOfFunction(props)}}

+example usage:

+> forms-rn-cli create-codebehind-function ./Screens/Home/Home.codebehind.ts SubtractCount Home

 ## Create a 'CodeBehind Connection'

 Connect the codebehind to the State Tree.
 To ensure performance it is best practice to keep connections to the fewest needed for the component to work.

 > forms-rn-cli create-codebehind-connection [NameOfCodeBehindFile][nameofcodebehindfiletoconnectto]
 > e.g. : forms-rn-cli create-codebehind-connection ./Screens/Home/Home.codebehind.ts Entity ../../services/entity/entity.codebehind
+> Use the new connection (Home.tsx) : console.log('entity test: ', props.Entity);

 ## Using the ReduxRouter Navigation